If cats could talk, they’d be the first to tell you that they require refined, particular and focused care.

 - October: Oncology

 - June: Cardiology

-The 10-module programme is delivered over two years, starting in February 2021.
+The 10-module programme is delivered over two years, starting in February 2023.
 Each new module will commence every two months.
-Course material consists of expertly written and regularly updated notes, with assignments and supplemental journal reading.
+Course material consists of expertly written and regularly updated digital notes, with assignments and supplemental journal reading.
 There are no formal exams.
 Instead, individual feedback and advice will be provided by your tutor, following the completion of each module.
-Email discussion forums will complement the learning experience, as will optional interactive workshops to draw out and consolidate the knowledge you have developed.
+Email discussion forums will complement the learning experience, as will the online workshop to draw out and consolidate the knowledge you have developed.

 The course runs from February until November the following year.

 This course provides up to 348 CPD points

 This program 1147-35183 was reviewed and approved by the AAVSB RACE program for 348 hours of continuing education.
 Participants should be aware that some boards have limitations on the number of hours accepted in certain categories and/or restrictions on certain methods of delivery of continuing education.
 Call CVE +61 2 9351 7979 for further questions.

 UK & EUROPE